Tips For Teaching Public Speaking to EFL Students

 One problem a lot of students have, especially girls, is speaking forcibly in a louder volume of voice.
 Many of my female students are shy and therefore tend to speak very softly.
 This never is to anyone's benefit when giving speeches.

 4. Developing Self-Confidence in Public Speaking

 Many students hesitate to volunteer to give a speech because they are afraid to stand in front of a large audience.
 This is understandable because most young people have never had this experience, and they are afraid they will make mistakes and be embarrassed.
 If a student knows his speech matter, audience, and techniques for getting a message across, chances are he or she will have some self-confidence.
 Nevertheless, many students are still not relaxed and get stage fright before speeches.
 One way to overcome this is by having the students take deep breaths before a speech and establishing eye contact with one person in the audience while delivering a speech.

 5. Use 3x5 Inch Note Cards As Aids

 Most students should not memorize a complete speech.
 They should also not completely read a speech.
 Rather, a student has a set of note cards to help him or her remember and follow in order the points to be made in the speech.

-Preparing young EFL learners for giving speeches is very challenging.
-It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their own speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.
+Preparing young EFL learners for giving speeches is a very challenging task.
+It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.